EAlmazanG/e2e-shop-pipedash/README.md

 ### Data Orchestration
 Airflow orchestrates the complete ETL process.
 The Airflow DAG (`pipeline_dag.py`) controls the ingestion with lambda, transformation with Glue and the connections with the data warehouse in Snowflake.
 In the last step, calculates the additional etls.

+For Airflow installetion, check:
+Be sure that you have install AWS and Snowflake dependencies to
 ![Airflow DAG](img/airflow_dag.png)

 ### Data Visualization